The advice in this article is intended for software teams (either product or IT) who are adopting Scrum.

 Clearly the basics of Scrum should be taught.
 But this is not a very time-consuming task as the entire Scrum guide has only 17 pages of content.
 Some basic practices are also required although they are not part of the Scrum framework.
 These include:

 Most of the work development teams do are understanding requirements, developing code, and validating that the code meets the requirements.
-Behavior Driven Development (the defining of test specifications before developing software) has been integrated into teaching Scrum because although Scrum itself is simple, teams need to learn how to create stories.
+Acceptance Test-Driven Development using Behavior-Driven Development (the defining of test specifications before developing software) has been integrated into teaching Scrum because although Scrum itself is simple, teams need to learn how to create stories.
 We integrate story writing with tests into our Scrum training to take advantage of this.
 This is done with the teams’ own stories, so they get a start on applying it to their own work.
 After the training teams can then take BDD as far as they want, but their mindset will have definitely shifted towards the better.
-See How to Start with ATDD/BDD for more.
+See How to start with ATDD/BDD for more.

 Although natural laws of software development apply everywhere, and the principles that emanate from them apply almost everywhere, each company does have its own set of specific challenges.
 Because of this you should always have your trainer meet with your staff prior to your training.
 If nothing else, it will prepare her/him for what to expect and emphasize.
 But more likely, assuming the trainer is experienced enough, it will enable her/him to see if any particular practices should be emphasized or de-emphasized.